Cual Es Area De Un Rectangulo

 Q: How do I calculate the area of a rectangle if the length and width are in different units?

 A: Convert the length and width to the same unit before calculating the area.
-For example, if the length is in inches and the width is in feet, convert the length to feet or the width to inches.
+To give you an idea, if the length is in inches and the width is in feet, convert the length to feet or the width to inches.

 Q: What is the difference between area and perimeter?